plv8/plv8/doc/plv8.md

        $funcbody$
     })

-where $funcbody$ is the script source you specify in CREATE FUNCTION AS clause.
+where $funcbody$ is the script source you specify in the CREATE FUNCTION AS clause.
 The argument names are inherited from the CREATE FUNCTION statement, or they will be named as $1, $2 if the names are omitted.

 Set returning function calls
 ----------------------------